Beginner Level Classes & Information

 We all need stress relief!
-Energy Balancing Radiant Flow is great for a beginner to learn and for anyone as a calm yet strong moving meditation.
-You will feel as if you’re wringing your body out like a wet towel from basic sequences designed to heat the blood while improving strength and flexibility, leaving you with a balanced yoga practice.
+(Energy Balancing) Radiant Flow is great for a beginner to learn and for anyone as a calm yet strong moving meditation.
+You will feel as if you’re wringing your body out like a wet towel from basic sequences designed to heat the blood while improving strength and flexibility.
+Finally, leaving you with a balanced yoga practice.
 There is some music to accompany the practice plus crystal bowls and sometimes other healing modalities.

 A student of yoga since 1999 and a yoga teacher for 10 years, Melissa brings the knowledge of the ancient texts with the heart of Bhakti to her classes.
 She teaches hatha yoga poses that are mindful and sustainable to all-levels and shares sanskrit mantras.
 Awakened by her experience with a continuous yoga practice, she's inspired to instruct asana in a way that gives depth to the awareness of the self.
 Knowing that once the illusion of separation is unveiled we can find our true nature and focus on what matters, she is committed to staying in the light.
 Finding joy through teaching public yoga classes but wanting to create community, she began We Are One Yoga Teacher Trainings in 2013.
 The teacher trainings are in-depth study modules exploring the many ways to embody the teachings of yoga.
 In June of 2016, Melissa acquired the Ashtanga Yoga Reno studio on California Ave. and changed the name to Temple Yoga Reno.
 Her yoga instructor training includes over 1,500 hours with; Bikram back in the day, Bhakti Flow with Rusty Wells, A 500-hour journey that continues with Janet Stone Yoga.
 Plus many more sources of inspiration.